Last Updated on January 14, 2022 by Paroma

 We had a limited time to see everything during our day trip to Joshua Tree, but boy, were we glad to stop by the Keys View lookout point!
 The view from Keys View lookout point is jaw-dropping.
 Stair lead to the viewing area where its best to sit for some time and take in the serenity of the desert valley with the majestic mountains overlooking Palm Springs and Coachella Valley.
 On a clear day, the shimmering water of Salton sea also visible.

-WHERE TO EAT AT JOSHUA TREE: THE BEST RESTAURANTS TO VISIT
+WHERE TO EAT IN JOSHUA TREE: THE BEST JOSHUA TREE RESTAURANTS

 OTHER MUST READ POSTS ON JOSHUA TREE